huth2015/ECO5445F19/demo_02_version_control/README.md

 git pull origin master
 ```

-If you want to push updates and your version is not current, you will have to pull the recent changes before you can push your updates to the repo.
+As mentioned above, if you want to push updates and your version is not current, you will have to pull the recent changes before you can push your updates to the repo.